awsdocs/iam-user-guide/doc_source/id_credentials_temp_control-access_getfederationtoken.md

 The following resource\-based policy is attached to the bucket\.
 This bucket policy allows a federated user named Carol to access the bucket\.
 When the example policy described earlier is attached to the `token-app` IAM user, the federated user named Carol has permission to perform the `s3:GetObject`, `s3:PutObject`, and `s3:DeleteObject` actions on the bucket named `productionapp`\.
 This is true even when no session policy is passed as a parameter of the `GetFederationToken` API call\.
 That's because in this case the federated user named Carol has been explicitly granted permissions by the following resource\-based policy\.

 Remember, a federated user is granted permissions only when those permissions are explicitly granted to both the IAM user ***and*** the federated user\.
-Permissions can be granted to the federated user by the session policy passed as a parameter of the `GetFederationToken` API call\.
 They can also be granted by a resource\-based policy that explicitly names the federated user in the `Principal` element of the policy, as in the following example\.

 **Example bucket policy that allows access to federated user**